 PROCAS Addresses Standard Form 1408

-A downloadable version of the below answers can be found here.
+A downloadable version of the below sample SF1408 can be found here.

 1. Except as stated in Section I Narrative, is the accounting system in accord with Generally Accepted Accounting Principles applicable in the circumstances?